gbdev/pandocs/src/Rendering.md

 ### Background

-The background is composed of a *tilemap*.
+The background is composed of a _tilemap_.
 A tilemap is a large grid of tiles.
 However, tiles aren't directly written to tilemaps, they merely contain references to the tiles.
-This makes reusing tiles very cheap, both in CPU time and in required memory space, and it is the main mechanism that helps working around the paltry 8 KiB of video RAM.
+This makes reusing tiles very cheap, both in CPU time and in required memory space, and it is the main mechanism that helps work around the paltry 8 KiB of video RAM.

 The background can be made to scroll as a whole, writing to two